Duel of Champions

-Duel of Champions (Italian: Orazi e Curiazi) is a 1961 film about the Roman legend of the Horatii, triplet brothers from Rome who fought a duel against the Curiatii, triplet brothers from Alba Longa in order to determine the outcome of a war between their two nations.
+Duel of Champions (Italian: Orazi e Curiazi) is a 1961 film about the Roman legend of the Horatii and Curiatii, two sets triplet brothers from Rome and Alba Longa who fought a duel against each other in order to determine the outcome of a war between their two nations.

 This film was directed by Ferdinando Baldi and Terence Young.
 The screenplay was written by Ennio De Concini, Carlo Lizzani, Giuliano Montaldo and Luciano Vincenzoni.
 It was shot at the Cinecittà Studios in Rome.

 Plot

-During the period prior to the unification of Alba and Rome, the legendary Roman hero Horatius leads his troops against the forces of Alba in the region of Tullus Hostilius.
+During the period prior to the unification of Alba Longa and Rome, the legendary Roman hero Horatio leads his troops against the forces of Alba in the region of Tullus Hostilius.
 He is wounded and taken prisoner but escapes and hides in the hills.

-The king of Rome, believing Horatio to have been a coward, announces the engagement of his daughter Marcia to Horatio's brother Marcus, whom he names his heir.
+Roman King Tullus, believing Horatio to have been a coward, announces the engagement of his daughter Marcia to Horatio's brother Marcus, whom he names his heir.
 Both Alba and Rome are anxious to find a peace.
-After consulting an oracle, the two kings decide that three brothers from each side should compete in a fight to the death, the winning side to dominate in the unification of the two kingdoms.
+After consulting an oracle, Tullus and King Gaius Cluilius of Alba decide that three brothers from each side should compete in a fight to the death, the winning side to dominate in the unification of the two kingdoms.

 Horatio comes back to Rome, but finding his name dishonored and Marcia married, he returns to the hills.
 On the day of the contest, however, he comes to fight alongside his two brothers.
 Both are killed.
 Horatio continues the fight alone and kills the three Alban brothers, including Curiazio, who was the lover of Horatio's sister, Horatia.
 She stabs herself to death.
 Horatio is now free to marry Marcia.